 1. Send Immediately

-Why it matters: Users expect transactional emails within seconds of their action.
-Delays create anxiety and increase support inquiries.
+Why it matters: Users expect these emails within seconds.
+Delays cause worry and more support tickets.

 Best practices: